csidarous/Personal-Portfolio-Website/README.md

 - **React:** A JavaScript library for building user interfaces.
 - **JavaScript:** The programming language used for the functionality.
 - **CSS:** For styling the website.
+- **Material UI:** A popular React UI framework for creating responsive and visually appealing designs.
 - **Hostinger:** Web hosting service.

 ##Contact

-Feel free to reach out to me via email at your.email@example.com or connect with me on [LinkedIn](https://www.linkedin.com/in/csidarous/).
+Feel free to reach out to me via email at sidarousca@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/csidarous/).